 The Initiative: Goals and Success Criteria

-- Unify and streamline CIS processes and best practices across its three utilities.
+Unify and streamline customer information system utilities processes and best practices across its three utilities.

 - Leverage the functionality and flexibility of contemporary CIS platforms to enhance and improve work processes and capabilities.